Jordan721/Jordan_Alexis/ReadMe.md

 # 🎨 Jordan Alexis' Portfolio Website

-A responsive portfolio website showcasing my journey as a developer.
+A sleek, modern portfolio website showcasing my journey as a developer.
+Built from scratch with a complete redesign - way different from Trail_7! 🚀✨

 Previous versions live in the Trail folder. 📂

 ## 📅 Recent Updates

+### December 26, 2025 🎨
+Complete redesign from the ground up!
+The entire website has been rebuilt with a modern, professional look - totally different from the old Trail_7 version.
+New animations, better layouts, improved navigation, and way cleaner design! 🚀✨

 ### December 19, 2025 📁
 Added folder-based navigation system to organize certifications by category!
 Now you can browse Year Up United and Data Analytics certs separately with a slick folder interface that's fun to click! 🎯